awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduleversion.md

 `Visibility`  <a name="Visibility-fn::getatt"></a>
 The scope at which the module is visible and usable in CloudFormation operations\.
 Valid values include:
-+ `PRIVATE`: The module is only visible and usable within the account in which it is registered\.
++ `PRIVATE`: The module is only visible and usable within the account in which it's registered\.
 + `PUBLIC`: The module is publicly visible and usable within any Amazon account\.

 ## Remarks<a name="aws-resource-cloudformation-moduleversion--remarks"></a>